Vickers 6-ton: Operators

 Kingdom of Greece – one Type A and one Type B for tests, acquired in 1931.
 Along with two Carden-Loyd tankettes formed the first armoured battalion of the Hellenic Army, used for training and later in 1937 added to Greek Mechanized Cavalry Regiment, used against the Italian invasion in 1940. Ιn 15 January 1941 was transferred to 19th Mechanized Division during the German invasion.
-Greece has ordered a large quantity of Vickers Mark E Type A and B from Britain after the successful test, but they were never delivered due to the priority given by Britain and France to their own rearmament and the outbreak of World War II.
+Greece ordered a large quantity of Vickers Mark E Type A and B from Britain after the successful test, but they were never delivered due to the priority given by Britain and France to their own rearmament and the outbreak of World War II.